mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 In this design, as outlined in Chapter 5 and Appendix.drama I used a drama narrative, with side missions and the concept of player types to do this. people is relevant to explore the value of this behaviour which I will call playful playtesting.  -->

-## Implications for design and summative design frameworks

 <!-- DO I?
 IS THIS NOT PART OF CHAPTER 6? -->